niamtokik/void-packages/LOCAL.md

  * error during build test. stack protecter issue with shared libraries (I guess).
 Need to work on that.

+## sbt

+ * require sbt to build sbt. nice. <3
+ * we can use sbt-native-packager to make dedicated package for any linux distribution http://www.scala-sbt.org/sbt-native-packager/

+## sbt-bin

+ * forbidden from akamai...

 ## Shinken

  * url: http://www.shinken-monitoring.org/